The Value of a Client Intake and Onboarding Process

 Once the fee agreement is signed, you should also set expectations for communication and interaction.
 To make things simple for yourself, create a welcome kit for new clients, so they know what to expect.

-For a good law firm client intake process, make it easy for clients, easy for your team to find the forms, and find a system that’s easily repeated for each client.
+For a good law firm client onboarding and intake process, make it easy for clients, easy for your team to find the forms, and find a system that’s easily repeated for each client.

 Whatever the process you want to take for your intake, you’ll want to make sure those processes get documented clearly.
 Having a documented intake process is an easy step to make your intake process more efficient.
 You’ll want to make sure everyone in your firm knows how to handle calls and emails from prospective clients, how to schedule appointments, and where to find client intake forms.
 Centralize this information so the entire team can locate it quickly.